awesto/django-shop/README.md

 you either have far too many attributes per product, and/or the really required attributes are missing.

-In **django-SHOP** implementations, the product models reflect their pysical properties making it possible to create complete and deep hierarchies of variations, but without having to fiddle with unneeded properties.
+In **Django-SHOP** implementations, the product models reflect their pysical properties making it possible to create complete and deep hierarchies of variations, but without having to fiddle with unneeded properties.
 It furthermore avoids the need for an [Entity Attribute Value Model](https://en.wikipedia.org/wiki/Entity–attribute–value_model), which